 Orders

-A Market Order is the simplest type of order, designed for traders who prioritize speed over price precision.
-When a market order is placed, it executes immediately at the best available price in the order book.
+A Market Order is the most straightforward order type, designed for traders who prioritize execution speed over price precision.
+When placed, a Market Order is filled immediately at the best available price in the order book.

 How It Works:

-A trader selects the asset and quantity they want to buy or sell.
+The trader selects the asset and quantity to buy or sell.

-The system matches the order with the best available price on the order book.
+The system matches the order with the best available price in the order book.

-Best for traders looking to enter or exit positions immediately without waiting for a specific price level.
+Ideal for traders seeking immediate market entry or exit without waiting for a specific price.

-Useful in fast-moving markets where immediate execution is more important than price optimization.
+Suitable for fast-moving markets where execution speed is more critical than precise pricing.

 Key Considerations:

 A Limit Order allows traders to set a specific price at which they want to buy or sell an asset.
-The order will only execute if the market reaches the set price.
+The order will only execute if the market reaches the chosen price.

 How It Works: